-The LifeStraw Water Bottle is a great option for travelers, hikers, and outdoor enthusiasts.
+The LifeStraw Water Bottle, one of the best filtered water bottles.
+And is a great option for travelers, hikers, and outdoor enthusiasts.
 The water purifier bottle is lightweight and small enough to not take up to much space.
 In most countries the water in Europe is drinkable.

 But why not get a water bottle that will last your years!
 And it’s not recommended to drink the water in some capital cities in Southern Europe and Northern Europe because the pipes are old.